Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool scans a directory for hardcoded secrets using regex heuristics and Shannon-entropy scoring.
-It distinguishes itself from sibling tool 'lint_files' by specifying its scope and purpose.
+The description clearly states the tool scans a directory tree for hardcoded secrets using regex heuristics and entropy scoring.
+It distinctively separates from sibling tool `lint_files` by specifying its one-shot audit nature and when to use each.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.